-Its new wheels make for an incredibly quiet machine, delivering very accurate cuts as compared to other cuts.
+Its new wheels make for an incredibly quiet band saws, delivering very accurate cuts as compared to other cuts.

-Although, this machine, overall, is a great machine, but the same cannot be said for its instruction manual which seems complex and very hard to comprehend.
+Although, this band saw, overall, is a great machine, but the same cannot be said for its instruction manual which seems complex and very hard to comprehend.

 While we always welcome a solid sturdy saw, the Grizzly seems a bit heavy to carry around.

 This is another great saw on the market.
 This band saw is powered by a monster 1 ¾ horsepower motor that will be more than you ever need.
 The power is combined with some great features like a 12-inch re-sawing capacity.